Jules Verne : Snippets of French history

 Like his father before him he became a lawyer, but he gave up this profession after barely two years in order to concentrate on writing, despite the drop in financial means.

 Jules used his family’s connections to introduce himself in to life in Paris.
 The year was 1848, a year of political turmoil in Paris.
 It was an exciting time for the young Jules and he wrote extensively, not just adventure stories but also poems and plays.
-He copied Victor Hugo’s natural and invigorating style and, now mixing with all the right people, he soon became freinds with Alexandre Dumas.
+French writers had started to copy the less starchy narrative and truthful style of the great British writers of the time, notably Dickens, and Jules Verne found this natural and invigorating.
+Now mixing with all the right people, he soon became friends with Alexandre Dumas.
 He wrote articles for magazines and newspapers, constantly struggling to get a firm footing in the literary world, and constantly nagged by his father – understandably – to return to the safety of a law practice.

 In 1856 Jules married a young widow, Honorine de Viane Morel.
 She had two children.
 Now responsible for a wife and children, he went in to a brokerage business, but still persisted in writing early in the morning before work.
 The couple had a son, Michel.
 Investing in merchant ships and continuing to write at all costs, Jules associated himself with one Pierre Hetzel, a publisher, who commissioned Jules to write a series of essays for a magazine.
 From this experience, Jules created the book Voyages Extraordinaires, which included Journey to the Centre of the Earth.
 The book was scrupulously researched, and every aspect of the various adventures was written to be as geographically and topographically accurate as possible.